 MNR students can start the program during the fall, winter, or spring terms.
 The complete application is due ten weeks prior to the academic term of their choosing.
 Applications submitted after this time will be considered for the following term.
 Students must have a major advisor prior to acceptance into the MNR Program.
 Please be aware that students will be contacting you before their first term.
-Students currently in a graduate certificate program are not subject to the ten week deadline, and can apply anytime.

-1The terms "advisor" and "major professor" are used interchangeably.
+1 The terms "advisor" and "major professor" are used interchangeably.
 Typically, Oregon State University uses the term "major professor," and the MNR program uses the term "advisor."